Sleep in the early days of parenthood

-- It’s possible to ‘catch up’ on missed sleep.
-You can make up for missed sleep during the week by sleeping more on the weekend.
-Catch up on rest whenever you get a chance.
+It’s possible to ‘catch up’ on missed sleep, so nap during the day when you can.
+You can also make up for missed sleep during the week by sleeping more on the weekend.

-- If you can, share the work with your partner (so you both feel as rested as possible), a family member or a friend.
+If you can, share baby care with your partner (so you both feel as rested as possible), a family member or a friend.
 Taking turns or shifts for night-time duties can really make a difference.
 This might be harder for mothers who are breastfeeding.
 In this case, the key is to try to rest when your baby is resting.

 Using your energy on the things that are most important to you, such as playing with your children or spending time with family or friends, can help you feel better about your day – even if you’re tired at the end of it.